-Unless insulating barriers that are not part of or an attachment to the equipment or machinery have been erected to prevent physical contact with the lines, equipment of machines shall be operated in proximity to power lines only in accordance with the following:
+Unless insulating barriers that are not part of or an attachment to the equipment or machinery have been erected to prevent physical contact with the lines, equipment of machines shall be operated in proximity to power lines only in accordance with the following: 1926.1408 (h) Table A

-- For lines rated 50kv or below, minimum clearance between the lines and any part of the crane or loads shall be 10 feet. - For lines rated over 50kv, minimum clearance between the lines and any part of the crane or load shall be 10 feet plus 0.4 inch for each 1kv over 50kv, or twice the length of the line insulator, but never less than 10 feet. - For lines that have an unknown kv, a minimum clearance between the lines and any part of the crane or loads shall be 20 feet.
+- For lines rated 50kv or below, minimum clearance between the lines and any part of the crane or loads shall be 10 feet. - For lines rated over 50-200kv, minimum clearance between the lines and any part of the crane or load shall be 15 feet. - For lines that have an unknown kv, a minimum clearance between the lines and any part of the crane or loads shall be 20 feet.